-The Grow Clinic for Children is an outpatient subspecialty clinic at Boston Medical Center Department of Pediatrics that started in 1984 to provide comprehensive specialty medical, nutritional, developmental and social services and dietary assistance to children from the Greater Boston area referred with Failure To Thrive (FTT) by their primary care physician.
+The Grow Clinic for Children is an outpatient subspecialty clinic at Boston Medical Center that started in 1984 to provide comprehensive specialty medical, nutritional, developmental and social services and dietary assistance to children from the Greater Boston area referred with Failure To Thrive (FTT) by their primary care physician.
 In addition to providing clinical services, we advocate for policies that decrease the number of children in need.
+The Grow Clinic is part of BMC’s Department of Pediatrics.

 About Failure to Thrive